TYPO3-Solr/ext-solr/Documentation/Development/Indexing.rst

 Indexing
 ========

-In this section i describe the possibilities to extend page indexing in EXT:solr with custom code via TYPO3 Hooks or PSR-14 events.
+This section describes the possibilities to extend page indexing in EXT:solr with custom code via PSR-14 events.

 Page Indexing
 =============

-There are several points to extend the Typo3PageIndexer class and register own classes that are used during the indexing.
+There are several points to extend the Page Indexer class and register own classes that are used during the indexing.

 BeforePageDocumentIsProcessedForIndexingEvent
 ---------------------------------------------